Brain-dawg/parser/README.md

-# TF Demo Parser
-Fork of the demostf parser to batch parse many demos at once.
+Fork of demostf parser to recursively batch parse directories of zipped demos and recompress with xz -9

-TODO: add multithreaded parsing.